slowernews/wisdom-tldr/chapters/3-2_action_execution.md

 "Create compelling spectacles." (...)
 "Stir up waters to catch fish."
 -- Robert Greene {laws of power} [1959]*

+> *"You will never fully convince someone that he is wrong; only reality can."
+-- Nassim Taleb [1960]*

 > *"If you don’t care to be liked, they can’t touch you."
 -- Naval Ravikant [1974]*